 ONA Brixton: I use this one for couple sessions when hiking isn’t required.
 It fits my two bodies with 3 lenses (all but the 135mm which I don’t bring on sessions).

 Poler Excursion Pack with Camera Insert: I’ve gone through a lot of camera bags and this is by far my favorite.
 I use it at weddings as well as on hikes and camping trips.
-Unfortunately Poler doesn’t make it anymore though!
+Unfortunately Poler discontinued the backpack, so you can’t purchase it anymore.